CathyQian/website/blogs/2020-07-18-Hadoop and Spark_for_Data_Scientists.md

+---
+layout: post
+title: Hadoop and Spark for Data Scientists
+date: 2020-07-18
+---

 ## What is Hadoop?
 Hadoop is an open-source software framework for **storing data** and **running applications on clusters** of commodity hardware.
 It provides massive storage for any kind of data, enormous processing power (via MapReduce) and the ability to handle virtually limitless concurrent tasks or jobs.